-Retail Managed Account Program clients, with assistance from the Program sponsor or their financial adviser, may select us to provide investment advisory services for their account (or a portion thereof) for a particular strategy.
-When we have investment discretion, we normally rely on information provided by the Program sponsor or financial adviser about a client's individual needs and financial situation when accepting clients into a strategy.
+Retail Managed Account Program clients, with assistance from the Program Sponsor or their financial adviser, may select us to provide investment advisory services for their account (or a portion thereof) for a particular strategy.
+When we have investment discretion, we normally rely on information provided by the Program Sponsor or financial adviser about a client's individual needs and financial situation when accepting clients into a strategy.

-The Program sponsor pays us a portion of the fee it receives from its clients for our services.
-More information about Retail Managed Account Program fees we receive can be found in the "Fees and Compensation" section that follows and a list of the Retail Managed Account Programs and Program sponsors we have arrangements with can be found in Part 1A of our Form ADV.
+The Program Sponsor pays us a portion of the fee it receives from its clients for our services.
+More information about Retail Managed Account Program fees we receive can be found in the "Fees and Compensation" section that follows.
+A list of the wrap fee programs and wrap fee Program Sponsors we have arrangements with can be found in Part 1A of our Form ADV.

-For more information about potential conflicts of interest in providing advisory services through retail Managed Account Programs that include Columbia funds please see "Code of Ethics, Participation or Interest in Client Transactions and Personal Trading - Products Sold or Managed by Us in Which We Have an Interest".
+For more information about potential conflicts of interest in providing advisory services through Retail Managed Account Programs that include Columbia Funds (as defined under "Types of Clients"), please see "Code of Ethics, Participation or Interest in Client Transactions and Personal Trading - Products Sold or Managed by Us in Which We Have an Interest".